djkormo/mlnet-tutorial/docs/testing-models/README.md

 ## Using other methods for testing

 You can add other validation methods instead of cross-validation if you have the data for it.
-In this paragraph, we'll explore how to use regular validation methods.
-We're not adding them to the code, since we don't have the dataset for them.
+In this paragraph, we'll explore how to use other validation methods.
+We're not adding them to the code since we don't have the dataset for them.

 To validate a model using a test set, you can use the following code: